El Zonte: Town profile

 The local economy is heavily dependent on tourism, particularly surfing.
-According to France 24, El Zonte attracts tourists from United States, Canada, Europe, and Brazil looking to surf, with surfing classes costing between $10 to $50 an hour.
+According to France 24, El Zonte attracts tourists from United States, Canada, Europe, and Brazil looking to surf, with surfing classes costing between $10 and $50 an hour.

 In El Zonte, a foreign volunteer-run program called the "Medusas" provide English and art education as well as low-cost surfing instruction.
 Skateboarding is a popular activity among young residents of El Zonte, and a local community skatepark was established in the town.

 History

-When an anonymous American began sending Bitcoin to nonprofits there, nonprofit workers began an initiative to start a local Bitcoin ecosystem.
-The beach became one of the first places in El Salvador to accept Bitcoin as a method of payment: President Nayib Bukele cited the town as an inspiration for the law recognizing the cryptocurrency as one of El Salvador's two official currencies, alongside the U.S. Dollar.
+When an anonymous American began sending bitcoin to nonprofits there, nonprofit workers began an initiative to start a local bitcoin ecosystem.
+The beach became one of the first places in El Salvador to accept bitcoin as a method of payment: President Nayib Bukele cited the town as an inspiration for the Bitcoin Law recognizing the cryptocurrency as one of El Salvador's two official currencies, alongside the U.S. dollar.
+In early 2025, under pressure from the IMF, El Salvador functionally reversed this policy.

+Between 2015 and 2024, the average price per square meter in El Zonte rose by 134.8%, from $34.33 to $80.61 following the Bitcoin Law, and by 2025, some luxury developments are reaching prices of up to $1,058.57 per square meter.

 In popular culture

-In 2022, the American network HBO premiered an episode of Real Sports with Bryant Gumbel that reported on the development of Bitcoin as a legal tender in El Zonte and how it has impacted the community.
+In 2022, the American network HBO premiered an episode of Real Sports with Bryant Gumbel that reported on the development of bitcoin as a legal tender in El Zonte and how it has impacted the community.